Jump to Recipe

 Can you freeze this recipe?

 Though I haven’t tried it myself, I assume it would work.
-Please let me know if you try it out!
+Please let me know if you try it out

-Hibachi Steak Bites with Zucchini and Mushrooms
+Hibachi Steak Bites with Vegetables

 Ingredients